 Quality education is fundamental to create sustainable growth and progressive communities.
 It is the most effective enabler that helps break inter-generational cycles of poverty.
 Education leads to an improved quality of life, equips individuals with knowledge and the capability required to make informed decisions.
 STL’s education programmes focus on leveraging connectivity and collaborations to ensure access to quality education and digital literacy across age-groups in urban, semi-urban and rural India.

 With the pandemic-induced lockdown, while children in urban India quickly transitioned to online classes, the glaring digital divide prevented this for many children in rural and marginalized families.
 STL wanted to ensure that these children do not fall out the education ecosystem and hence initiated its ed-tech Digital Equaliser and Inclusive Learning (DEIL) programme that can operate irrespective of the pandemic situation.

-By working closely with the local administration and government schools, the programme aims to benefit over 100,000 students annually across 300 schools in Aurangabad, Nandurbar and Silvassa (India) by improving their learning outcomes.
-The program ensures access to digital content in vernacular medium through Byjus and makes learning fun for them.
+By working closely with the local administration and government schools, the programme has benefitted over 200,000 students across 400 educational institutions in Aurangabad, Nandurbar and Silvassa (India) by improving their learning outcomes.
+The program ensures access to digital content in vernacular medium and makes learning fun for them.
 To facilitate better delivery and optimize digital teaching techniques, teachers and school management, in addition to community volunteers are trained on these aspects.

 Ensuring good health and wellbeing across all age groups is essential to build sustainable communities.
 It indirectly affects a community’s ability to enhance their livelihoods and contribute to achieving several other national and global goals.
 STL believes that access to quality healthcare should not be a privilege for a few who have the financial capability.
 It is a necessity and should reach every person irrespective of their financial or cultural background or where they live.

-To ensure some of the neediest communities in rural India have access to quality healthcare not just at their doorsteps, but anytime and anywhere, STL initiated an AI-telehealth-onsite hybrid healthcare programme.
+To ensure some of the neediest communities in rural India have access to quality healthcare not just at their doorsteps, but anytime and anywhere, STL initiated a telehealth-onsite hybrid healthcare programme.
 Covering over 200 villages across Aurangabad, Gadchiroli and Nandurbar (India), the programme aims to reduce the morbidity among the rural population in these regions through ongoing awareness and social behaviour change projects coupled with free onsite and teleconsultation, testing and medication.
 Reinforced through ongoing social behavior change efforts, the programme ensures sustainable change and behaviours in these villages.
 Till date, the program has benefitted over 2.5 million lives.

 Healthcare even forms an integral part of our Women Empowerment and Volunteering initiatives.
 By providing communities with the means to guarantee their health and wellbeing, we have been ensuring that these remote and poorer sections of society are not left unattended right from 2006.
 Over the years, we have looked at ways to incorporate technology into our programmes, thereby bringing in better and more efficient ways to address hygiene and health issues among patients across different age groups and ensure their health and wellbeing.